Cloud-Stars1/Prepare-Data-for-Looker-Dashboards-and-Reports-Challenge-Lab/cloudstarsGSP346.md

 1. Click  **Explore > Airports**.
 2. Click **City and State Dimensions**.
 Click **Count Measure**.
 Hover the cursor over the **Facility Type**, click the **Filter By Field** button (three lines), and set the **Airports Facility** type to is equal to ```HELIPORT```.
 3. On the Data tab, change **Row limit** to **[dynamic ASSIGNED LIMIT]**.
-4. In the data section, make sure the Airports Count column is in descending order.
+4. In the data section, make sure the Airports Count column is in **descending order**.
 Clicking the column reorders it.
-For visualization, make sure the type is set to Table.
+5. For visualization, make sure the type is set to **Table**.
-5. Click **RUN**.
+6. Click **RUN**.
-6. Click the gear icon in the top right and save the visualization as a Look.
+7. Click the gear icon in the top right and save the visualization as a Look.
 Title it: **[dynamic Look1 title]**.

 ---